-If you have a friend, family member, neighbour, or colleague who is victim of domestic violence, encourage her to contact the local women’s shelter or your local community services such as victim services.
-Experienced, empathetic counsellors will be able to provide confidential information and help her to develop a safety plan.
+If you have a friend, family member, neighbour, or colleague who is victim of domestic abuse, encourage them to contact the local women’s shelter or your local community services such as victim services.
+Experienced, empathetic counsellors will be able to provide confidential information and help them to develop a safety plan.

-If she is in immediate danger please call 911
+If they are in immediate danger – call 911

-- Let her know you are there to help.
-Listen to her without being critical or judgemental.
+- Let them know you are there to help.
+Listen to them without being critical or judgmental.

-- Assure her that she is not to blame for the abuse and that she is not alone.
+- Assure them that they are not to blame for the abuse and that they’re not alone.

-- Help her by providing for any immediate medical and personal needs and make sure that she and her children are safe.
+- Help them by providing for any immediate medical and personal needs and make sure that they, and their children, are safe.

 - Gather and pass on information about relevant community programs and assistance: victim services, shelters, sexual assault centres, legal aid, financial assistance, etc.

-- Offer to plan a role in her safety plan which might involve providing transportation, safeguarding pre-packed luggage, documents and/or money that may be required in an emergency.
+- Offer to plan a role in their safety plan which might involve providing transportation, safeguarding pre-packed luggage, documents and/or money that may be required in an emergency.

-- Give her time to make her own decisions and respect her confidentiality.
+- Give them time to make their own decisions and respect their confidentiality.